 On the Imperial Edge of the Void

-Tim Hetherington’s Restrepo is an enthralling journey to the edge of Empire, a space in which the imperial fabric folds to reveal a hostile outside, the Korengal Valley and the striated mountains of eastern Afghanistan.
+Tim Hetherington’s and Sebastian Junger's Restrepo is an enthralling journey to the edge of Empire, a space in which the imperial fabric folds to reveal a hostile outside, the Korengal Valley and the rugged mountains of eastern Afghanistan.
 This outside is a spatial and affective vortex, the territorial sanctuary of an insurgent war machine that has worn out the imperial military for close to a decade.
-But this outside is also within Empire, for there is no space on the globe that is beyond imperial sovereignty and its violence.
-The valley is relentlessly bombarded from the skies and is permanently scrutinized from above by the imperial field of vision (drones, helicopters, jets, satellites).
-Yet this vertical mapping is spatially and affectively removed from this piece of Empire that is outside of it.
+But this outside is within Empire, for there is no space on the globe that is beyond imperial sovereignty and its violence.
+The valley is relentlessly bombarded from the skies and scrutinized from above by the imperial field of vision (drones, helicopters, jets, satellites).
+Yet this vertical mapping gazes at an opaque terrain.

 “The map is not the terrain.”
 Alfred Korzybski said this in 1931, but we have not theorized this distinction profoundly enough.
-I hope to draw on Restrepo to begin exploring some of the tentative layers of an immanent theory of the terrain.
+I draw on Restrepo to begin exploring some of the tentative layers of a theory of terrain.
 The troops on the Korengal Valley know damn well that the map is not the terrain.
-They know the terrain can hardly be represented.
+They know that terrain can hardly be represented.
 The terrain of the valley affected them viscerally the first time they saw it from the helicopters that flew them in.
 “Holly shit.
 We are not ready for this.”
 They were not ready for that terrain.
 They were affected by the void.

 Restrepo documents the affective power of spaces constituted by unrelenting violence.
-It documents how bodies are affected by the abrupt folding of Empire and by the violence emanating from a fiercely hostile spatial outside, so hostile that it adopts the form of an unforgiving vortex.
+It documents how bodies are affected by the abrupt folding of Empire and by the violence emanating from a hostile spatial outside, so hostile that it adopts the form of a vortex.
 Restrepo opens a gripping (and censored) window into those invisibilized spaces in which imperial forces are taking a beating and bleeding.
-It is also a stunning ethnography of the texture of a terrain defined by absolute forms of striation, which limit the mobility of imperial troops horizontally and vertically (more similar, for this reason, to the rugged terrain of the anti-French insurgencies in the Algerian mountains than to the jungles of Vietnam).
+It is also a stunning ethnography of the texture of a terrain defined by striations that limit the mobility of imperial troops horizontally and vertically (more similar, for this reason, to the rugged terrain of the anti-French insurgencies in the Algerian mountains than to the jungles of Vietnam).
 And those same striations on the landscape (rock formations, bushes, forests) are the material forms that hide and protect insurgent bodies.
 There is nothing that imperial militaries hate more than fighting insurgencies in striated space.
 They would much rather fight in spaces they fully control: the oceans, the skies, or open savannas.
 Smooth space.

 This is how they learned about boundaries.
 The absolute limit is right there.
 Pretty close.
 Impossible to go farther.
 Their violence seems unrelenting.
 One soldier wonders if the insurgents ever rest.
 Staring at the mountains, an officer hosting a visitor points to a rocky ridge a few hundred meters away.
 That is the edge.
 Beyond, he says, it's “Enemy Sanctuary.”
 Several people mentioned that word.
 Sanctuary.
 They did not go there.
-That is the affect of the edge.
-The fear of the pull of the vortex.
-An edge produced by perpetual violence.
+That is the edge of the vortex.
+An edge produced by violence.

 Based on their personal correspondence, Alain Badiou wrote that Gilles Deleuze saw the expression “on the edge of the void” as the intersection between the territory (the space of actualization) and the process of deterritorialization, the “overflowing of the territory by the event” (Deleuze: The Clamor of Being, p.
 84).
 Restrepo is an intersection between the territory of imperial sovereignty in the Korengal Valley and the deterritorialization created by the war machine (Deleuze and Guattari), which overflows the valley with the event and the negativity of an anti-imperial insurgency.
 Badiou adds something else.
 He tells us that Deleuze commented that “this is the point at which what occurs can no longer be assigned to either the territory (the site) or the non-territory, to either the inside or the outside.
 And it is true that the void has neither an interior nor an exterior.”
 The void is outside and inside at the same time, without interior or exterior.
 Territory and non-territory.
 The vortex as high-speed, uncoded movement.
 A fold perpetually folding upon itself.

-They are asked about their most terrifying experience of the deployment.
+They are asked about their most terrifying experience of their deployment.
 No one doubts what the answer is.
 Operation Rock Avalanche: the jump into the void (the operation’s name accurately anticipated what affectively fell on them).
 They were told it was time to flex some muscle.
 The swarms surrounding the outpost were getting way too close, even stealing the gear and weapons of fallen soldiers.
 Enough of playing perpetual defense.
-Troops were to jump off the edge on Chinook helicopters and be dropped off somewhere in the void.
-That's their “safe haven.”
+Troops were to jump off the edge on Chinook helicopters and be dropped off somewhere in the insurgents' “safe haven.”
 The soldiers were stunned.
 That is the fucking void!
 “Those are areas we haven’t previously been.”
 They did not know the terrain.
-At all.
 They had heard that others that ventured there were “fucked up.”

 They get there, the helicopters take off, they move in the dark.
 They do not know the terrain.
-They carefully trek through forests that in another universe could have been beautiful but that are solidly opaque, eerie, suffocating, dangerous.
+They carefully trek through forests that in another universe could have been beautiful but that are opaque, eerie, suffocating.
 It’s now daylight.
 Jets and attack helicopters give them cover by pounding the slopes of mountains as if trying to punish the terrain.
 Civilians get killed.
 Bodies of American and indignant but fearful Afhganis interact in a village.
 A bad encounter.
-Bodily affects regulated by dissonance (I have written two essays about political and affective resonance here and here and I hope to someday write one on political-affective dissonance).
+Bodily affects regulated by dissonance.

 Imperial velocities support them from the air, but a few hundred meters below the terrain opens up into the void of the vortex.
 They know they are being followed.
 They feel, often hear (or think they hear) bodies encroaching on them.
 “I saw a lot of professional tough guys weak in the knees.”
 Bodies that they can’t see but that are affecting them, making them jumpy.
 They could make contact at any minute.
 Their bodies captured on film say they can feel the swarm nearby, encroaching.
 The swarm was also waiting for them.